aws-samples/enterprise-search-with-amazon-kendra-workshop/Part 3 - Adding Metadata.md

 - Now we will enable the "category" facet as well, since we included it in our metadata.

-- Inside of the "Index fields" section, find the "Field name" of "category" and check all 4 boxes next to it, similarly to what we did for our custom facet.
-(Facetable, Searchable, and Displayable).
-You can leave
+- Inside of the "Index fields" section, find the "Field name" of "category" and check all 4 boxes next to it.
+(Facetable, Searchable, Displayable, and Sortable).

 ![](https://github.com/aws-samples/enterprise-search-with-amazon-kendra-workshop/blob/master/images/Screen%20Shot%202020-08-04%20at%2012.53.50%20PM.png)